Compare two cars

 Two significantly similar cars, no doubt about that.
 Still, each one has something different to offer.
 For a start, they are not even classified under the same segment, with the Škoda being a large family car and the Volkswagen representing small family car vehicle class.

-SafetyBoth vehicles got tested by European New Car Assessment Programme (Euro NCAP), with the same number of safety stars gained in the process.
+SafetyA starting point here would be to take a look at the results from European New Car Assessment Programme (Euro NCAP) tests which were performed on both of the cars, with the same number of safety stars gained in the process.
 That aside, let's consider some other aspects which affect safety.
 The first vehicle is a large family car and that gives it a marginal advantage over the small family car competitor, at least that's what statistics show.
-On the other hand, when it comes to weight, a factor that most people underestimate, the German car offers a marginal difference of 1% more metal.
+On the other hand, taking kerb weight as an important factor into account, the German car offers a marginal difference of 1% more metal.

 Performance & Fuel economyVolkswagen is a bit more agile, reaching 100km/h in 0.1 seconds less than its competitor.
 Still, it lacks the power to win the top speed competition, topping at 223 kilometers per hour, 5km/h less than the other car.
 When it comes to fuel economy things look pretty much the same for both cars, averaging around 3.7 liters of fuel per 100 kilometers (76 mpg), in combined cycle.